lex4736/profile_manager/README.md

 ## ✦ Description of Project
   #### Axios powered application that grabs data from the Random User API.
-It displays a react based single webpage that shows information for a list employees.
-There is also a filter option that allows user to find a specific employee based on first or last name
+It displays a react based single webpage that shows information for a list of employees. it features a filter option that allows a user to find a specific employee as well as a sort feature that will sort the name in ascending or decending order alphabetical order

   ----
 ## ✦ Table of Contents